 The town hall of Seville, it is located between the Plazas Nueva and de San Francisco.
-It is a large, impressive 19th century neo-classical building that functions as the administrative hub of the city.
+It is an impressive 19th century neo-classical building that functions as the administrative hub of the city.

 Iglesia del Salvador:

-The Iglesia Del Salavador is a Baroque church converted from a mosque.
+The raspberry-hued Iglesia Del Salavador is a Baroque church converted from a mosque.
 Parts of the old mosque can still be seen in the patio.
-It dominates the Plaza del Salvador, an ornate square with bars and restaurants between its mixture of orange, yellow and white facades.
+Housed in the Plaza del Salvador; a lively square with bars and restaurants crammed between its mixture of orange, yellow and white facades.

 Entry: €9 but with entry to the cathedral of Seville included.
 Buy the tickets here as there are virtually no queues.